celinehimbaza1/JavaScript/README.md

 # Student grade challenge

-Hello, this is a Javascript program that displays a range of marks based on a student’s grade.
+Hello, this is a Javascript program that displays a range of 3 student marks based on a student’s grade.
 Use if conditions to check for each grade and output the corresponding mark range.

 # What you will need to run the program:intallation